DoJ not done with Volkswagen probe, eyes further individuals

+BRIEF-TRIUMPH AWARDED $52 MLN CONTRACT FROM ROLLS ROYCE FOR TRENT XWB ENGINE COMPONENTS

+* TRIUMPH AWARDED $52 MILLION CONTRACT FROM ROLLS ROYCE FOR TRENT XWB ENGINE COMPONENTS Source text for Eikon: Further company coverage:

-FRANKFURT Further individuals could be charged in an ongoing investigation by U.S. authorities into Volkswagen's (VOWG_p.DE) diesel emissions cheating, suggesting a settlement reached on Wednesday may not be the last chapter in the scandal.
+FRANKFURT Jan 11 Further individuals could be charged in an ongoing investigation by U.S. authorities into Volkswagen's diesel emissions cheating, suggesting a settlement reached on Wednesday may not be the last chapter in the scandal.

 Volkswagen earlier agreed with the U.S. government to pay $4.3 billion in fines and penalties to resolve its diesel emissions troubles.